paulabergman/intro-to-biostats-r/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:exercise1_2
 ## How to make these in a more simple way
 In the previous exercise we calculated mean and standard deviation manually.
-R, however, has many equations often used in it.
-For example, to calculate the mean of values 4,6 and 7, you can just type mean(c(4,6,7)).
+R, however, has many equations already in it.
+For example, to calculate the mean of values 4, 6 and 7 you can just type mean(c(4,6,7)).
 Or to calculate the standard deviation of these numbers, just type sd(c(4,6,7))

 *** =instructions

-Calculate the mean and standard deviation for the same data set as in previous exercise using function mean() and sd().
+Calculate the mean and standard deviation for that same data set as in previous exercise using function mean() and sd().
 You should get the same results as in previous exercise.
-Just as a reminder: the ejectionfractions (in percents) as follow: : 64, 57, 52, 37, 57, 62, 60, 57, 57 and 37.
+As a reminder: the ejectionfractions (in percents) were as follow: : 64, 57, 52, 37, 57, 62, 60, 57, 57 and 37.

 *** =hint
 Make sure you have not forget to put those numbers in vector c()!